 I’m talking overall.
-Is there nasty paper towels thrown about?
+Are there nasty paper towels thrown about?
 Are there available trash bins?

 Tightness of the TP holder